 The Leaders Summit on Climate marked the return of the US to global climate action.
 As the first major leaders-level gathering on climate this year it was a crucial opportunity to set the tone and pace of climate ambition on the road to COP26.

-E3G has been following the Summit on social media, with expert threads from Byford Tsang on China; Jennifer Tollmann on Europe; and Johannes Schroeten, Iskander Erzini Vernoit and Dan Firger on finance.
+E3G has been following the Leaders Summit on Climate on social media, with expert threads from Byford Tsang on China; Jennifer Tollmann on Europe; and Johannes Schroeten, Iskander Erzini Vernoit and Dan Firger on finance.

 - In the 100-day hot seat, the Biden administration delivered on mitigation ambition and innovation.
 The US announced a 50-52% by 2030 target (from 2005 levels), a necessary baseline of ambition to get others to step up.
 It also recommitted to partnering on Mission Innovation challenges and laid out bold new clean energy goals.
 The real challenge will be turning this rhetoric into real emission cuts.
 But for today, it’s good to have the US back in action.